Optum/dce/docs/howto.md

 ## Configure Budgets and Lease Periods

-Every [lease](concepts.md#lease) against a DCE account comes with a configured **per-lease budget**, which limits AWS account spend during the course of the lease.
-Additionally there are **per-principal budgets**, which limit spend by a single user across multiple leases.
+Every [lease](concepts.md#lease) comes with a configured **per-lease budget**, which limits AWS account spend during the course of the lease.
+Additionally there are **per-principal budgets**, which limit spend by a single user across multiple lease during a budget period.
 This prevents a single user from creating multiple leases to as a way of circumventing lease budgets.

-When you deploy DCE, you have the option to configure budgets via [Terraform variables](terraform.md#configuring-terraform-variables).
+DCE budget may be configured as [Terraform variables](terraform.md#configuring-terraform-variables).

 | Variable | Default | Description |
 | --- | --- | --- |